-- a) Total undiscounted amount of inflation adjusted future reclamation costs was determined to be \$1,632,843; - b) Weighted average risk-free interest rate at 4.7% and a long-term inflation rate of 2.0%; - c) Expected timing of risk adjusted cash outflows required to settle the obligation will be incurred over the period through 2024.
+- a) Total undiscounted amount of inflation adjusted future reclamation costs was determined to be \$1,418,451; - b) Weighted average risk-free interest rate at 4.7% and a long-term inflation rate of 2.0%; - c) Expected timing of risk adjusted cash outflows required to settle the obligation will be incurred over the period through 2024.

-As at March 1, 2010 the Company recorded an increase in the ARO liability of \$169,695 due to change in the estimated average risk free rate.
+As at March 1, 2010 the Company recorded an increase in the ARO liability of \$169,695 due to change in the estimated average risk free rate as part of the IFRS changeover.